35,000-Year-Old Mummified Baby Saber-Toothed Cat Found with Fur Intact

 When the mummified Homotherium cub was removed from the permafrost, it still had its head with whiskers and part of the chest encased.

-Its body was also covered in short, thick, soft, dark brown fur that measured 20 to 30 millimeters long.
+Its body was also covered in short, thick, soft, dark brown fur that measured 20 to 30 millimeters long (about an inch).
 The fur was longer in certain areas of the cub, like its back, neck, and the corners of its mouth.

 Image Credit: Alexey V. Lopatin